 John W. Spiegel is a partner in the Los Angeles office of Munger, Tolles & Olson.
-Mr. Spiegel is recognized nationwide and in California by Chambers USA as a “leading lawyer” in securities, white collar and general commercial litigation.
+Mr. Spiegel is a Fellow of the American College of Trial Lawyers and ranked by Chambers USA as a “leading lawyer” in general commercial, securities and white collar litigation.
 He is also ranked in The Best Lawyers in America with bet-the-company litigation and commercial litigation.

 Before joining Munger Tolles, Mr. Spiegel clerked for Justice Byron White of the Supreme Court of the United States and served as an Assistant United States Attorney in Los Angeles, where he tried approximately two dozen cases in United States District Court.
 He also served as Special Assistant to Deputy Secretary of State Warren Christopher, where his primary responsibilities were in the area of international economic policy.
 Mr. Spiegel played first on the varsity tennis team at Stanford University and received the “Block S” award for the varsity athlete with the highest grade point average.
 He continues to compete in USTA national tournaments.